2023 Best Mechanical Engineering Schools in Massachusetts

 Top 10 Best Mechanical Engineering Schools

 Our analysis found Olin College to be the best school for mechanical engineering students who want to pursue a degree in Massachusetts.
-Located in the suburb of Needham, Olin College is a private not-for-profit school with a fairly small student population.
+Located in the suburb of Needham, Olin College is a private not-for-profit college with a small student population.

 ME majors at MIT take out an average of $11,000 in student loans while working on their egree.
 This translates to an average monthly loan payment of $535, based on a 10-year repayment plan.